Realizable Learning is All You Need: Distribution Family Classification

 Since all of our results are derived from variants of \Cref{Intro:alg}, it is instructive to start by considering its basic analysis in our simplest non-trivial setting: distribution-family classification.
+We remark that this section is entirely pedalogical, and the results are subsumed in \Cref{sec:base-reduction}.

-This framework captures learnability with arbitrary distributional assumptions, a well-studied relaxation of PAC learning in practice where worst-case distributional assumptions are often too strong, and encompasses both the distribution-free and distribution-dependent PAC settings.
+The distribution-family model captures learnability with arbitrary distributional assumptions, a well-studied relaxation of PAC learning in practice where worst-case distributional assumptions are often too strong, and encompasses both the distribution-free and distribution-dependent PAC settings.
 Unlike these models, however, we cannot assume uniform convergence in the distribution family setting, due to a classical example of Benedek and Itai \cite{benedek1991learnability}. \begin{proposition}[Benedek and Itai \cite{benedek1991learnability}] There exists a PAC-learnable class $(D,X,H)$ over binary labels and classification loss without the uniform convergence property. \end{proposition} \begin{proof} Let $X=[0,1]$, $D$ be the uniform distribution over $X$, $Y=\{0,1\}$, and $H$ consist of all indicator functions for finite sets $S \subset X$, as well as for $X$ itself.
 It is not hard to see that $(D,X,H)$ is realizably PAC-learnable by the following scheme in only a single sample: if the learner draws a sample labeled $1$, output the all $1$'s function.
 Otherwise, output all $0$s.
 When the adversary has chosen a finite set, with probability $1$ the learner draws a sample labeled $0$, and outputs a hypothesis with $0$ error (since the finite set has measure $0$).
 If the adversary chooses the all $1$'s function, the learner will always output the all $1$'s function.